dgarciabriseno/extensible-picker-ui/README.md

 See the demo here (TODO add link when it's hosted)

 ## Simplest Usage
-- Download and include duration-picker.js and include it on your page.
+Download and include duration-picker.js and include it on your page.

+Bring your own CSS (for now).
+The div containing your inputs and labels will have the css class `duration-picker` on it.

 This code will create a duration picker that allows the user to enter hours, minutes, and seconds.
 ```javascript